-Normally the user's actions would be tracked, unless some other NotesTracker control option turns tracking off.
-To illustrate this, the form allows you to choose via a simple radio button field whether or not usage tracking should occur.
+But what if you still wanted such a user to have certain of his/her actions tracked?
+In this example, the form design allows you to use the radio button field highlighted in blue to override the computation and allow usage tracking to occur anyway.
 (You almost certainly would not do it this way in a proper application, but here we allow it just to make a point.)

-If the user selects "Yes" causes the radio button field on the next line "Log usage for this document interaction" -- and since this is the special "UsageTracking_TrackThisDocument" it will cause NotesTracker to log this document interaction.
+If "Yes" is selected using the radio button field on the line "Log usage for this document interaction?" then -- since this filed is given the NotesTracker special field name "UsageTracking_TrackThisDocument" - it will cause NotesTracker to go ahead and log this document interaction.